 Contact Orvis Travel for a custom itinerary combining Remota with fishing and adventure lodges in Patagonia.
 Read our Chile fly fishing lodge reviews to learn more about Remota.

 Remota offers a wide range of guided excursions that are included in the package price along with your room and meals.
 Tours are done by 4x4 vehicle, horseback, bicycle, or kayaking or sailing the fjords, depending on your preference and the area visited.
-Here’s an overview of some of them:
+Here’s an overview of some of the activities available:

 This is one of the premier parks in South America and known for dramatic scenery.
 It’s about an hour from Remota to the park boundary.